SuDoc Classification System

 Example: vietnamese and conflict and communications

-If URL is given - click on URL for full-text of document
+If URL is given - click on PURL for full-text of document

 FIND GOVERNMENT INFORMATION/DOCUMENTS ON THE INTERNET